In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 An opportunity to enjoy creation

-During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation, namely the sky, whether it’s wispy clouds or a pink and blue sunset (Yahweh, our Heavenly Father’s “paint brush”).
 I’ve really enjoyed it and maybe through creating this app, maybe I can compel and give more people an “excuse” to get out and enjoy it too.

-So, I encourage you to download the app and go outside to capture a time lapse yourself! :)
+So, I encourage you to download the app and go outside to capture a time-lapse yourself. :)

-Starry night sky timelapse video analytics
+Starry night sky time-lapse video analytics

-A glance at the stats for the starry night sky time lapse video on Youtube as of 10/26/22
+A glance at the stats for the starry night sky time-lapse video on Youtube as of 10/26/22

-Needless to say, this was way, far better than any other video I posted on any channel.
-Granted, it was a short video, but it was interesting and new to me especially since other videos on the Velocity Lapse channel had fewer than 100 views (as of this writing).
+Granted, it was a short video, but it was interesting and new to me, especially since other videos on the Velocity Lapse channel had fewer than 100 views (as of this writing).

 The journey continues

 A big thanks to numerous individuals for their support and advice, making this journey possible.
 Special thanks to @sundrycode for which I am grateful for his help developing the Android native side of the app and taking part in testing.
-And Yahweh, our Heavenly Father from whom all knowledge and every good thing comes.
+And Yahweh, our Heavenly Father, from whom all knowledge and every good thing comes.